 What Does the Future of Psychedelic Therapy Look Like?

 After over 34 years of research, MAPS founder and executive director Rick Doblin, PhD says that he has initiated Phase 3 studies of MDMA-assisted psychotherapy for PTSD and is hopeful that the FDA will approve its use by 2021.
 At this point, trained therapists will be able to administer MDMA under direct supervision in clinical settings.
 The FDA considers this type of treatment a "breakthrough therapy," which means that clinical evidence indicates that the drug may help treat serious or life-threatening conditions over available therapies; it has also declared psilocybin a breakthrough therapy for treatment-resistant depression.

 Although ketamine is already FDA-approved for anesthesia and analgesia and widely available as a medical supply, it is not approved for a psychiatric indication.
-However, when Johnson & Johnson filtered regular ketamine to create esketamine, it was approved by the FDA for treatment-resistant depression and can be prescribed by your provider under pharmaceutical names like Sparvato or Ketanest.
+However, when Johnson & Johnson filtered regular ketamine to create esketamine, it was approved by the FDA for treatment-resistant depression and can be prescribed by your provider under the pharmaceutical name Spravato.
+(Ketanest is another available esketamine treatment, but it's off-label as it has not yet been approved by the FDA.)
 It is administered intranasally under the supervision of your provider in a clinical setting, and you will need to be driven home following treatment.
-While esketamine is very expensive (to the tune of $850 per dose), it's a stepping stone to hopefully getting generic ketamine approved for psychiatric indication so that health insurance companies will cover the cost of treatment.
+While esketamine is very expensive (generally to the tune of $850 per dose), it's a stepping stone to hopefully getting generic ketamine approved for psychiatric indication so that health insurance companies will cover the cost of treatment.